 smoothies can be high fodmap bombs

 However, this can cause severe digestive issues due to the high amount of single-chain carbohydrates.
-The small intestines already struggle to digest these, but with the issue of bacterial overgrowths, it causes more issues.
+The small intestines already struggle to digest these, but the issue of bacterial overgrowths, it causes more issues.
 Does this mean you can never have them again?
-Absolutely not as after the healing phase, it is important to reintroduce as much as you can.
+Absolutely not, as after the healing phase, it is important to reintroduce as much as you can.

 smoothies are loaded up with raw foods

 Even though the fruits and vegetables are frozen, they are still raw.
 If you steam your vegetables then freeze them, it makes them easier to digest.
 However, you still run into the issue of either them being high fodmap and the cold temp.

 Between SIBO and IBS, raw foods are significantly harder to digest.
 Our bodies are actually able to absorb more nutrients when the food is cooked.
 This is also very individualized as some can tolerate certain foods raw, and other ones have to be cooked.

 But when healing from SIBO, I would stick to warm meals to make it easier on your body to digest.

 The biggest thing is that I don’t want you to be scared of smoothies.
 I am not trying to trigger any food fear!
 The purpose of this blog post is to educate you on what may be triggering symptoms or preventing you from healing.

 Some great meal ideas instead of smoothies are soup, gluten-free oatmeal (if you consume grains), casseroles, or leftovers that are easy to reheat.

 Thank you so much for reading and I would love it for you to share this with anyone struggling with digestive issues!